Vladyslav-Vasylenko/Calculator/README.md

 # Calculator
 <a href="https://imgur.com/vbeEEyB"><img src="https://i.imgur.com/vbeEEyB.gif" title="source: imgur.com" /></a>
 **Description:**
-Are you tired of your calculator?
-Then this simple app will help you.
+Have you also looked for a simple and stylish calculator?
+Check this one.
 It's colourful, powerful and simple to use.
 Don't forget that 2 * 2 may be **5!**
 ### [LIVE](https://richboyscrytoo.github.io/Calculator/)
 **Technologies used:**
  - HTML